microsoft/bedrock-cli/docs/hld-management.md

     path: definitions/traefik2
 ```

+However, you can set a another fabrikate definition to be added instead via the
-This can be overridden the the `--default-component-*` flags.
+`--default-component-*` flags.

 ### install-manifest-pipeline